Justus: Bishop of Rochester

 A charter purporting to be from King Æthelberht, dated 28 April 604, survives in the Textus Roffensis, as well as a copy based on the Textus in the 14th-century Liber Temporalium.
 Written mostly in Latin but using an Old English boundary clause, the charter records a land grant near Rochester to Justus's church.
 Among the witnesses is Laurence, Augustine's future successor, but not Augustine himself.
 The text turns to two different addressees.
 First, Æthelberht is made to admonish his son Eadbald, who had been established as a sub-ruler in the region of Rochester.
 The grant itself is addressed directly to Saint Andrew, the patron saint of the church, a usage parallelled by other charters in the same archive.

 Wilhelm Levison, writing in 1946, was sceptical about the authenticity of this charter.
-He felt that the two separate addresses were incongruous, suggesting that the first address, occurring before the preamble, may have been inserted by someone familiar with Bede to echo Eadbald's future conversion (see below).
+He felt that the two separate addresses were incongruous, suggesting that the first address, occurring before the preamble, may have been inserted by someone familiar with Bede to echo Eadbald's future conversion.
 A more recent and more positive appraisal by John Morris argues that the charter and its witness list are authentic because they incorporate titles and phraseology that had fallen out of use by 800.

 Æthelberht built Justus a cathedral church in Rochester; the foundations of a nave and chancel partly underneath the present-day Rochester Cathedral may date from that time.
 What remains of the foundations of an early rectangular building near the southern part of the current cathedral might also be contemporary with Justus or may be part of a Roman building.